Skip to main content

 Scope and Contents

-This collection includes newsclippings, letters, photos, and novels from Ray D. Everson and Kenneth Roberts in Indiana ranging from 1917 to 1967 regarding water-witching.
+This collection includes newspaper clippings, letters, photographs, pamphlets, ephemera, and two novels written by Kenneth Roberts, from Ray D. Everson in Indiana, ranging from 1917 to 1967, regarding water-witching, or dousing.

 Dates